 ALPHABETICAL TUNE INDEX

-Index pages are in HTML format.
+Index pages are now in PDF format.

 You can locate any tune on the page quickly by using

 To increase the screen scale for easier reading,

 click on the "+" in the upper left corner of the page.

 REMINDER: once you open a tune index page,

 = = = = = = = = = = = = = = = = = =

 The tune titles are linked to "Plus" files (I had to call them something!).

 Clicking on the title will open the page, which contains standard

 notation, an ABC file, and a sound file (accessed by clicking on the